POL 499, Senior Seminar

 book is not a novel.

-Your paper should be 15-20 pages in length.
-It should be
+Your paper should be 20-25 pages

 correctly referenced, with a bibliography of at least 15 sources, not

 come from the internet (and be careful about those), and written in